MrZhuNi/salome_shape/src/FeaturesPlugin/doc/commonFeature.rst

 Common
 ======

-To a create boolean opration Common in the active part:
+To perform a boolean opration Common in the active part:

 #. select in the Main Menu *Features - > Common* item  or
 #. click **Common** button in the toolbar